ComposableFi/composable/code/parachain/frame/assets-registry/README.md

 # Overview

-Allows to map remote assets to local and back(bidirectional).
-Mapping can be created only by privileged origin.
+Allows to map remote assets to local identifiers and back(bidirectional).

-Used for cross chain message transfers and payments.

-## Basics

-Each remote asset must have a local identifier.
-This pallet uses [CurrencyFactory](../currency-factory/README.md) internally for that purpose.

-## Assets' identifiers
+Foreign mapping can be created only by privileged origin.

+Also provides some assets metadata for humans to consume offchain.

-Well known tokens, like relay native, are baked into codebase directly.
+Well known tokens, like relay and native, are baked into codebase directly.

-For remote location, canonical (shortest) representation should be used in case multiple locations are possible.

-## Governance

-Remote assets can be added only by governance.
-Also assets may be locked to chain.
-No XCMP operation involving these will be possible.

-Remote asset can be approved by other chain origin.
-Such assets can be Teleported to and from relevant chain.
+Governance can change any token info.

+Some assets has admins for various parts to allow self governance which is still safe and secure.